 The City has a self-insured health model and the Health Benefits budget reflects the net medical, pharmacy and dental costs after employee contributions for approximately 2,476 active members and 1,577 retirees.
-Health costs, including medical, prescription and dental, reflect the claim trend experience adjusted for industry standard annual medical inflation of approximately 7%, pharmacy inflation of approximately 10% and a 2% Claims Margin.
+Health costs, including medical, prescription and dental, reflect the claim trend experience adjusted for industry standard annual medical inflation of approximately 7% for FY2024, pharmacy inflation of approximately 10% and a 2% Claims Margin.
 Full-time City employees, in accordance with bargaining agreements, have moved from a Preferred Provider Organization Plan (PPO) to a High Deductible Health Plan (HDHP) with a Health Savings Account (HSA) and a partially employer-funded deductible.

-Health Benefit costs reflect an increase of approximately \$354,346 compared to the FY2023 Adopted Budget, which is due to claims trends and health insurance waiver costs.
-Annual escalation is consistently forecasted at 7% throughout FY2025-FY2028.
+Health Benefit costs reflect an increase of approximately \$204,346 compared to the FY2023 Adopted Budget, which is due to claims trends and health insurance waiver costs.
+Annual escalation is forecasted at 7% through FY2026, 6% in FY2027, and 5% in FY2028.